Cray-HPE/docs-csm/operations/iuf/workflows/initial_install.md

    Follow the IUF [Managed rollout](managed_rollout.md) instructions

-The initial install workflow is now complete.
+The IUF initial install workflow is now complete.
 Exit any typescript sessions created during the install procedure and remove any installation artifacts, if desired.